by KD Miller

 “I can do it myself.”

-Theo places his hands on his hips.
+Theo places his hands on his hips and glares at his brother.

 His ten-year-old, twin brothers peek out behind Francis.